Beaver Dam State Park

 How to Get to Beaver Dam State Park

 Located approximately 34 miles east of Caliente and is adjacent to the Utah border.
-Visitors are able to access the park by driving 6 miles north of Caliente on US 93, then 28 miles east on a graded gravel road that leads to the park entrance.
+Visitors are able to access the park by driving 6 miles north of Caliente on US 93, then 19 miles east on a graded gravel road, and then 13 miles on a dirt road.

 - 3-1/2 hours northeast of Las Vegas: I-15 N to US-93 N to Beaver Dam Road East.